Title IX Coordinator

 - They may retain legal counsel at any time.
 An attorney who wishes to communicate about a case with the university may contact the university’s general counsel directly.
-An attorney who is asked to serve as an adviser during this process is subject to the same restrictions applicable to all advisers.
+An attorney who is asked to serve as an advisor during this process is subject to the same restrictions applicable to all advisors

 - Academic accommodations, including but not limited to deadline extensions, incompletes, course changes or late drops, or other arrangements as appropriate;

 - Residential accommodations, including but not limited to arranging for new housing, or providing temporary housing options, as appropriate;

 - Changing transportation or working arrangements or providing other employment accommodations, as appropriate;

 - Assisting the individual in accessing support services, including, as available, victim advocacy, academic support, fair and respectful counseling, disability, health or mental health services, visa and immigration assistance, student financial aid services, and legal assistance

 - Informing the individual of the right to report a crime to local law enforcement and/or seek orders of protection, restraining orders, or relief from abuse orders from United States courts or courts outside of the United States as applicable, and providing assistance if the individual wishes to do so.
 Referral to counseling and health services